-Separate Winter Awards are given, for each of the above lists (except the Four-Season list, which includes winter, along with the three other seasons, per official equinox and solstice dates) to those who have climbed all of the peaks in official winter.
+Separate Winter Awards are given, for each of the above lists to those who have climbed all of the peaks in official winter.
 To qualify as a winter ascent, the entire trip must begin after the hour and minute of the beginning of winter (winter solstice) and end before the hour and minute of the end of winter (vernal equinox).
 For more information on winter qualification please see the FAQ page.

 *A Note About the NE100 List.
 The only list recognized by the Four Thousand Footer Club that contains true bushwhacks is the New England Hundred Highest List (NE100).
 The Club designed patches for the NE100 finishers, and, the Club maintains a list of the finishers and acknowledges new finishers with a certificate at the annual Awards Night.

 Other “bushwhack” lists have evolved over the years, and have been maintained by individuals active in the bushwhacking community—a practice that continues today.
 If you would like more information on those lists you may contact Keith D’Alessandro at email@example.com.
 Please note that, although some of the individuals who have overseen these other lists may also have been members of the AMC Four Thousand Footer Club Committee, like Keith, they manage those lists as private individuals, and not in any association with the Club.